fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 ## What Are the Risks of Poor Version Control Practices?
 ## What Are the Common Pitfalls in Continuous Integration?
 ## What Are the Benefits of Creating a Unified Code Style Guide?
-## What Are the Benefits of Aligning Development Practices with Industry Standards?
+## What Are the Benefits of Aligni
 ## What Are the Benefits of Writing Self-Documenting Code?
 ## What Are the Best Practices for Optimizing CI/CD Pipelines?
-## How to Ensure Continuous Improvement in Development Practices?
+## How to Ensure Continuous Improvement
 ## How to Optimize CI/CD Pipelines for Fast Feedback?
 ## What Are the Key Principles of DevOps Success?
 ## What Are the Benefits of Creating Reusable Code Libraries?